Firelack/apptimer/README.md

 - To add a new language :
     - Add it in `routineapp.py` : *for lang in ["English", "French","Spanish",...]:*
     - Add all the text in `language.json`

-## ☑️ To do

-- Modification of exercices better interface
-- Modification of exercice button delete